johnclendvoy/MakeAll/readme.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/johnclendvoy/makeall.svg?style=flat-square)](https://packagist.org/packages/johnclendvoy/makeall)

 This package makes it easy to generate all the files needed for a new object in a laravel project.
-With one command, it will generate, a Model, Controller, Request, Migration and a folder of views all based on templates that you design that work with workflow.
+With one command, it will generate, a Model, Controller, Request, Migration and a folder of views all based on templates that you design that work with your workflow.

 ## Installation